Wedding Photography at The Cowshed | Sarah & Paul

-Sarah & Paul got in touch early in 2019 to look for a photographer for their Cowshed at Woodhall Farm Wolverhampton Wedding.
-Sarah just so happens to work with one of my best friends so a strong recommendation lined the us and her fiance up for a coffee on a dreary January day.
-After an hour or two of just chattin’ like we’d known each other for years the decision was left in their hands.
+Sarah just so happens to work with one of my best friends so a strong recommendation lined us and her fiancé up for a coffee on a dreary January day.
+After an hour or two of just chattin’ like we’d known each other for years the decision for their wedding photography was left in their hands.
 It’s fair to say they had me at “hello”.

-I don’t tend to visit venues beforehand as I just don’t have the time plus the venue will most likely not look the same as it does on the day.
-Sarah & Paul chose to include a visit from me in their package so I visited just two days before the wedding to capture some setting up photographs.
-I felt a little more like a wedding planner though as we discussed the correct positioning of their seating arrangement along with many more things.
-It’s fair to say this before day visit in this case really helped.
+Sarah & Paul chose to include a pre day setup from me in their package so I visited just two days before the wedding to capture some of the DIY work being undergone by their friends and family.
+I felt a little more like a wedding planner though as we discussed the correct positioning of their ceremony seating arrangement along with many more things including the construction of confetti cones and napkins.

 Planning a wedding at The Cowshed at Woodhall Farm?

 I loved being a wedding photographer at The Cowshed and would love to return.
 Why not give me a shout?